 - If you start using Nazis as an example, or you begin to use words like “obviously,” “clearly,” “idiot” or “stupid” in place of actual argumentation, you are probably into the “not charitable” territory.

-- Anonymous names don’t help.
+- Commenting under anonymous names doesn’t help.

 - Before you post a comment, ask how you would react if it were directed at you.
 A comment may be accurate yet non-constructive.